Highlights of the Program

 - Applying energy and exergy analysis techniques to confirm thermodynamic efficiency across the overall system

-- Assessing economic factors by examining cost drivers, scalability, and commercial readiness
+- Quantifying economic factors by examining cost drivers, scalability, and commercial readiness

 Q&A SESSION ON TECHNICAL AND ECONOMIC INSIGHTS FOR NATURAL HYDROGEN